 Chinese authorities are fond of claiming that Falun Gong has “turned political,” and the phrase has, remarkably, found its way into a few accounts of the practice.
-The undertone is that Falun Gong has “sold out” as it were, or compromised its beliefs, entering the political arena.
+The undertone is that Falun Gong has “sold out” as it were, or compromised its beliefs, entering the political arena in China.

-What it has sought to do, rather, is to document and disclose the crimes against humanity to which it is subjected in China.
+What Falun Gong practitioners have sought to do, rather, is to document and disclose the crimes against humanity to which it is subjected in China.
 Doing so is not a political act.